UtahRails, Silver

 After the Panic

 The "Silver Panic" forced a survival-of-the-fittest evolution.
-The industry moved away from individual "striking it rich" toward massive industrial processing which almost in every case included mining both silver and lead, together with zinc when all three were found in the same vein.
+The industry moved away from individual "striking it rich" toward massive industrial processing which in almost every case included mining both silver and lead, together with zinc when all three were found in the same vein.

 To continue their profitable operations, mine owners focused on "low-grade" ores they had previously ignored, specifically copper, lead, and zinc.
 Silver became a "byproduct" rather than the primary goal.